fleetdm/fleet/frontend/README.md

 directory](./components).
 As
 connected components, Pages are also used to dispatch actions.
-Actions dispatched from Pages are intended to update redux state and oftentimes include making a call to the Kolide API.
+Actions dispatched from Pages are intended to update redux state and oftentimes include making a call to the Fleet API.

 ### [redux](./redux)